Restoring betatron phase coherence in a beam-loaded laser-wakefield accelerator: Experimental setup

 A back-illuminated, deep depletion x-ray CCD (Princeton Instruments Pixis-XO 400BR) with \SI{1340 x 400}{pixel} recorded betatron radiation emitted from the LWFA process.
-The camera was placed inside a dedicated radiation shielded area \SI{12}{m} downstream of the plasma target, covering a solid angle of \SI{1.5x0.8}{\milli\radian}.
+The camera was placed inside a dedicated radiation-shielded area \SI{12}{m} downstream of the plasma target, covering a solid angle of \SI{1.5x0.8}{\milli\radian}.
 A \SI{76}{\micro m} thick beryllium window sealed the CCD chip, allowing for cooling and background noise reduction.
-An aluminum filter foil of \SI{200}{\micro m} thickness attenuated the betatron flux and enabled single-shot reconstruction of the betatron spectrum by counting single-photon absorption events~\cite{Jochmann2013,Kohler2016,Kramer2018}.
-Behind the electron spectrometer, a scintillator screen oriented at \SI{45}{\degree} with respect to the beam axis recorded the angle-resolved betatron profile.
+An aluminum filter foil of \SI{200}{\micro m} thickness attenuated the high betatron flux of up to \SI{20000}{photons \per eV} at the peak.
+This attenuation was necessary to enable single-shot reconstruction of the betatron spectrum by counting single-photon events~\cite{Jochmann2013,Kohler2016,Kramer2018}.
+Behind the electron spectrometer, a scintillator screen was located, oriented at \SI{45}{\degree} with respect to the beam axis, to record the angularly resolved betatron profile.
+A \SI{5}{\milli\meter} aperture in this screen allowed the transmission of the on-axis betatron radiation towards the x-ray CCD camera.

-The data sets presented in this letter were taken during the same experimental campaign as those of Ref.~\cite{Couperus2017} and follow a similar statistical significance of up to 15 consecutive shots.
-The amount of injected charge was tuned by varying the nitrogen concentration, keeping the laser parameters and plasma density constant.
-Due to the beam loading effect, the energy spread of the accelerated electron beams depends strongly on the injected charge, reaching a minimum value at around \SI{300}{p C}, as shown in Fig.~\ref{fig:quadroplot}(a).
-The same trend holds for the energy (see supplementary information~\cite{supplements}).